shanu516516/user-guide/docs/wallet.md

 **Steps:**

-1. Click the Transfer ⇌ icon next to the Trading Account you wish to withdraw from.
+1. Click the Transfer ⇌ icon next to the Trading Account.

 2. In the transfer dialog:
    - Set "Trading" as the source.